leejj0924/Introducing/README.md

 ---

 ## 6. 프로젝트
-2024 Term Deposit Classification ML
+2024 Term Deposit Prediction Classification ML
 2025 Strategic Proposal for New Bag Brand Branding
 2025 NLP-Based Airline Review Analysis
 2025 Implementation of MLP on CIFAR-10 and ResNet on CIFAR-100